Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Detector data analysis

 Once the 3D position and drift time of events are known, the S1 and S2 signals can be corrected for their spatial dependencies.
 The S2 signal is affected by spatial non-uniformities in the drift field and charge loss due to electron attachment to impurities.
 The S1 signal exhibits a spatial dependence due to two primary effects: the position-dependent LCE, governed by geometry and reflections, and the field-dependent L$_\mathrm{y}$, which varies with the local electric field due to electron-ion recombination effects.
 The distribution of the corrected event-level signals is illustrated in Fig.~\ref{fig:s2_vs_s1_calib}.

 The corrected S2, denoted as cS2, is obtained by:

 where the exponential term accounts for the attenuation based on the electron lifetime $\mathrm{\tau_e}$ and the drift time $\mathrm{t_d}$.
-The second term corrects for the field-dependent charge yield $\mathrm{Q_y}$, where the local electric field $E$ at the interaction vertex $\mathrm{(x, y, z)}$ is derived from simulations, and the corresponding yield is calculated using the NEST model. $\mathrm{Q_{y, 0}}$ denotes the charge yield at the geometric center of the drift region, ensuring that cS2 is normalized to the response at the detector center.
+The second term corrects for the field-dependent charge yield $\mathrm{Q_y}$, where the local electric field $\mathrm{E}$ at the interaction vertex $\mathrm{(x, y, z)}$ is derived from simulations, and the corresponding yield is calculated using the NEST model. $\mathrm{Q_{y, 0}}$ denotes the charge yield at the geometric center of the drift region, ensuring that cS2 is normalized to the response at the detector center.

-Similarly, the S1 area is corrected for the position-dependent Light Collection Efficiency (LCE) and the field-dependent light yield $L_y$.
+Similarly, the S1 area is corrected for the position-dependent LCE and the field-dependent light yield $\mathrm{L_y}$.
 The corrected S1 signal is defined as:

-where $\mathrm{LCE_0}$ and $\mathrm{L_{y,0}}$ denote the light collection efficiency and light yield at the geometric center of the TPC.
+where $\mathrm{LCE_0}$ and $\mathrm{L_{y,0}}$ denote the LCE and $\mathrm{L_y}$ at the geometric center of the TPC.
 This normalization ensures that cS1 represents the signal response as if the interaction occurred at the detector center.